 3. Tap into Their Pain Points and Provide Relief

-What do your customers want mostly?
+What do your customers want most?
 5-star professional service as confirmed by X business magazine?
 A list of your professional capacities and markets you’ve served?
 Not likely.
 They want a mortgage loan with affordable rates and flexible conditions.
 They want to move into a new house as soon as possible.
 They want to be able to confirm that deal they’ve struck with a realtor.

-This is what your ad copy an CTA should be all about: your lending conditions, your smooth approval process and the ability to work with a realtor to finalise the transaction as soon as possible.
+This is what your ad copy a CTA should be all about: your lending conditions, your smooth approval process and the ability to work with a realtor to finalise the transaction as soon as possible.
 Do not forget to use power words in your copy, like: “you”, “save”, “results”, “now”.

 4. Don’t Forget About the Visual Appeal

-Facebook™ ads are mostly visual: the largest proportion of the ad area is reserved to the photo or video, not to text.
+Facebook™ ads are mostly visual: the largest proportion of the ad area is reserved for the photo or video, not to text.
 Even if you are not promoting a specific property, you should sift through your listing of pre-approved properties for sale and feature them in your ads.